Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Visa policy of Japan

 One more reason to go to Japan!
 With a passport from a Western country, you can stay up to 90 days in Japan visa-free!
 In fact, citizens from the European Union and from several Western countries can stay up to three months in Japan visa-free!
 You can check here!
 We’re far from the complicated red tape to go to Turkmenistan… So you can go to Japan without a hitch.
 Sometimes they ask for an onward ticket at the immigration, but usually they’re not really annoying.
+Click here to check the latest flight prices to go to Japan!

 Getting around in Japan